pjritee/pl_search/README.md

 Being more generic means that the programmer will have more work to do that in other constraint solvers.

 The top-level docstring in pl_search/pl_search.py gives details of the module and examples/send_more_money.py is an example of the use of this module.

+## Version History

+* 1.0
+  - Major rewrite of Pred to simplify the programmers task.
+  - The addition of predicate conjunction, looping and once
+  - re-factoring of Engine.
+* 0.1